arkivanov/Decompose/docs/router/navigation.md

 # Navigation

-## Router
+## The Router

 All navigation in Decompose is done through the [`Router`](https://github.com/arkivanov/Decompose/blob/master/decompose/src/commonMain/kotlin/com/arkivanov/decompose/router/Router.kt) interface.
+There is `navigate(transformer: (List<C>) -> List<C>, onComplete: (newStack: List<C>, oldStack: List<C>) -> Unit)` method with two arguments:

-It has one function `navigate(transformer: (List<C>) -> List<C>)` which transforms the current stack of configurations into a new one by the provided `transformer` function.
+- `transformer` - converts the current stack of configurations into a new one.
 The stack is represented as `List`, where the last element is the top of the stack, and the first element is the bottom of the stack.
+- `onComplete` - called when navigation is finished.

+There is also `navigate(transformer: (stack: List<C>) -> List<C>)` extension function for convenience, without the `onComplete` callback.

-> ⚠️ The returned stack must not be empty.
+> ⚠️ The configuration stack returned by the `transformer` function must not be empty.

-The navigation is always performed synchronously during the `navigate` method call.
-The only exception to this rule is when the `navigate` method is called recursively.
-All recursive invocations are queued and performed one by one once the current navigation is finished.
+### The navigation process

 During the navigation process, the `Router` compares the new stack of configurations with the previous one.
 The `Router` ensures that all removed components are destroyed, and that there is only one component resumed at a time - the top one.
 All components in the back stack are always either stopped or destroyed.

+The `Router` usually performs the navigation synchronously, which means that by the time the `navigate` method returns, the navigation is finished and all component lifecycles are moved into required states.
+However the navigation is performed asynchronously in case of recursive invocations - e.g. `pop` is called from `onResume` lifecycle callback of a component being pushed.
+All recursive invocations are queued and performed one by one once the current navigation is finished.

 ## Router extension functions